bohouta/Call4Code/README.md

 # Voice Commands

-Voice Commands is a tool that uses Watson Speech to Text and Text to Speech API and NodeJS
+Voice Commands is a tool that utilize a speech interface for AFM using Watson Speech to Text and Text to Speech API and NodeJS.
+Speech interface enables hands free approach - this allows greater multi-tasking opportunity.

-Control systems for such fleets of UAVs are required to have features such as decentralization, modular design and interoperability between human controllers and UAVs

-We propose a framework which provides voice control for UAVs.
-This framework consists of an acoustic model created from speech data gathered in situ at a custom build recording booth designed to emulate a UAV control room/station, a language model incorporating phrases and jargon used in a UAS, and a GIS phrase dictionary which allows efficient commands related to waypoint locations on a UAS geolocation system.

-The platform is designed with modularity as a key characteristic, therefore allowing language models and phrase dictionaries to be swappable with others as newer or better such language models or dictionaries are made available.

-Utilizing a speech interface for AFM

-Autonomous Fleet Management (AFM) is a platform that provides connectivity between vehicles, operators, managers and customers.

-Customizable real-time location, routing and arrival times.

-Status and health of the fleet to increase the Utilization of the fleet

-Telemetry of all safety critical electrical and mechanical systems on the vehicles.

-Speech interface enables hands free approach - this allows greater multi-tasking opportunity

 The Structure of Voice Controlled UAV:

 - AFM Knowledge Base: